dabblewriter/browserbase/README.md

 ## Why another wrapper?

-Dexie was the only robust wrapper with a decent API, but it is much larger than it needs to be and commits the unpardonable library sin, it catches errors in your code giving you a `console.warn` about them.
+Dexie was the only robust wrapper with a decent API at the time I wrote Browserbase, but it is much larger than it needs to be and catches errors in your code giving you a `console.warn` about them.
 Libraries should never do this.

-## Overview of BrowserDB vs IndexedDB Interfaces
+## Overview of Browserbase vs IndexedDB Interfaces

-I will attempt to summarize the IndexedDB interfaces and how BrowserDB wraps them.
+I will attempt to summarize the IndexedDB interfaces and how Browserbase wraps them.

 Here is a list of the main IndexedDB interfaces.
 I skip over the request interfaces.